Stephen Senn: Declaration of Interest

 contributing chapters to edited books.
 If I cite these, their sales may increase but this usually has no effect on my royalties.

-List of companies for whom I have consulted
+List of companies or orgnasitaions for whom I have consulted.

 NB In some cases I have also provided advice for 'ancestor' companies of merged companies.

 These ancestor companies are usually not separately listed.